Birth Planning

 A changed plan is not automatically bad news.
-Here is why labor plans change, what your team is watching, and the one question that helps most when the plan shifts.
+Why labor plans change, what your team is watching, and the one question that helps most when it shifts.

 When your care team suggests a change to the plan, it can feel like something went wrong.
 The room shifts, someone says something you weren't expecting, and suddenly the labor you imagined looks different.